 To make sure that you don’t forget anything, it helps to have a comprehensive list on hand that you can refer to when your head starts to spin.
-Read on for the ultimate checklist you can use to send your children off to school fuss-free in 2015.
+Read on for the ultimate checklist you can use to send your children off to school fuss-free this year.

 Time to Shop

 Before your kids start or go back to school, there are a bunch of supplies you need to make sure are all sorted.
 To start with, of course, you’ll need to buy new uniforms or potentially have last year’s clothing altered to fit your child’s current height and weight.
 Don’t leave shopping for uniforms to the last minute, as you never know if particular sizes will have to be ordered in or altered before the first day of school.
 Alternatively, if you’re purchasing uniforms second hand, it may take some time to find the correct type and size for your child.

 Most kids tend to need new school shoes, plus running shoes for P.E. lessons and other sport activities, so allocate time to take them shopping for these.
 Other clothing items you’ll want ready to go are a hat, plenty of appropriate socks to match the uniform, and a coat or jumper.
 Don’t forget to check that your child also has a working umbrella, and a strong backpack that suits their current size.
 Since children tend to lose school items on a regular basis, it’s also important to buy some personalised name labels.
 That way, if your kids leave a hat at the bus stop or forget their jumper on the playground, you’re more likely to have the missing items returned.